 Drowsy driving crashes occur frequently due to the long hours truck drivers log, and when they violate this and other hourly rules, they may be held accountable for a causing a fatal crash.
 Trucking companies have a duty to ensure that their drivers are properly trained and to ensure that all rules and regulations are being followed.
 All of this means that even if the deceased party contributed to causing the crash, the trucking company could still be held liable for significant damages.

 Reach Out to Our Houston Wrongful Death Attorneys

 Wrongful death cases that involve large trucks are different in many ways from wrongful death cases that involve other passenger vehicles.
 There is more compensation at stake, and therefore more pushback from the other party’s insurance carrier.
-You need an experienced injury attorney and the law offices of Michael P. Fleming & Associates, P.C., can deliver that expertise.
+You need an experienced injury attorney and the law offices of Fleming Law, P.C., can deliver that expertise.
 We are prepared to take on your case as soon as you are ready.
 Call us today to schedule a free consultation 737-201-0543.